docker-mailserver/docker-mailserver/docs/content/config/advanced/full-text-search.md

             solr create -c dovecot
             ```

-            Stop the `dms-solr` container and you should now have a `./data/dovecot` folder in the local bind mount volume.
+            Stop the `dms-solr` container and you should now have a `./docker-data/solr/data/dovecot` folder in the local bind mount volume.

         2. Solr needs a schema that is specifically tailored for Dovecot FTS.

             As of writing of this guide, Solr 10 is the current release.
-[Dovecot provides the required schema configs][github::repo::dovecot::docs] for Solr, copy the following two v9 config files which also work with solr 10 to `./data/dovecot` and rename them accordingly:
+[Dovecot provides the required schema configs][github::repo::dovecot::docs] for Solr.
+Copy the following two v9 config files, which also work with Solr 10, to `./docker-data/solr/data/dovecot/conf/` and rename them accordingly:

-            - `solr-config-9.xml` (_rename to `solrconfig.xml`_)
+            - [`solr-config-9.xml`][github::dovecot::solr-config-9] (_rename to `solrconfig.xml`_)
-            - `solr-schema-9.xml` (_rename to `schema.xml`_)
+            - [`solr-schema-9.xml`][github::dovecot::solr-schema-9] (_rename to `schema.xml`_)

-            Additionally, remove the `managed-schema.xml` file from `./data/dovecot` and ensure the two files you copied have a [UID and GID of `8983`][solr::docker::uidgid] assigned.
+            Additionally, remove any generated `managed-schema` or `managed-schema.xml` file from `./docker-data/solr/data/dovecot/conf/` and ensure the two files you copied have a [UID and GID of `8983`][solr::docker::uidgid] assigned.

             Start the Solr container once again, you should now have a working Solr core specifically for Dovecot FTS.

         3. Configure Dovecot in DMS to connect to this Solr core:

-            Create a `10-plugin.conf` file in your `./config/dovecot` folder with this contents:
+            Create a `90-fts-solr.conf` file in your `./docker-data/dms/config/dovecot/` folder with this content:

             ```conf
             language en {